local-group-games/net-ecs/README.md

 ### ECS
 - Entities are integers.
-- Entities are associated with one or more components via a data structure called [`Storage`](./packages/core/src/storage).
+- Entities are associated with one or more components via a data structure called [`Storage`](./packages/ecs/src/storage).
 - Components are plain JS objects.
 - Systems are just functions in your application that iterate collections of components obtained by executing one or more queries.

 ### Performance

-Example `yarn perf` on a 2018 MacBook Pro where ~150k entities were iterated per tick at a little under 60FPS:
+Example `yarn perf` on a 2018 MacBook Pro where ~150k entities were iterated per tick at 60FPS:

 ```
 ========================================